Wisdom Academics

 The Wisdom Culture Series

-The Wisdom Culture Series is published by Wisdom Publications in association with the Foundation for the Preservation of the Mahayana Tradition (FPMT) and was established under the guidance of Lama Zopa Rinpoche.
-The aim of this series is to make available to English-language readers previously unpublished translations of key works for the study and cultivation of the Mahayana Buddhist path, especially works of masters within the lineage of Lama Tsongkhapa and the Geluk school of Tibetan Buddhism.
-“Wisdom culture” is an expression frequently used by Lama Yeshe (co-founder of FPMT with Lama Zopa) and is a Dharma culture rooted in wisdom and compassion.
+The Wisdom Culture Series is published by Wisdom Publications in association with the Foundation for the Preservation of the Mahayana Tradition (FPMT).
+Under the guidance of Lama Zopa Rinpoche, the series provides English-language readers with key works for the study and cultivation of the Mahayana Buddhist path, especially works of masters within the lineage of Lama Tsongkhapa and the Geluk school of Tibetan Buddhism.
+“Wisdom culture,” an expression frequently used by Lama Yeshe, is a Dharma culture rooted in wisdom and compassion.
 The Wisdom Culture Series is intended to support this vision by transmitting the timeless wisdom of the Dharma through authoritative and accessible publications.

 Click here to visit the Wisdom Culture Series page.